h1divp/ripple/README.md

 - good observability
 - sharded db
 - testing :)
+  - would be nice to have a script for load testing ws connections and flood of chat messages

 UI
 - i would like it to be a bit more stylized than just boilerplate, but that's not very important early on